sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

 ## Creating a custom server configuration

-I use [Mozilla's SSL config generator](https://ssl-config.mozilla.org/) as the core of any NGINX configuration, and this time was no different.
-Make sure to customize the certificate[^1] placement to match your own, and add in the unique lines for your Hugo deployment and hostname to the new site config file (located at `/etc/nginx/conf.d/name-me.conf` for my NGINX version).
+I like to use [Mozilla's SSL config generator](https://ssl-config.mozilla.org/) as the core of any NGINX configuration to make sure I have the proper security and SSL settings configured, and this time was no different.
+Make sure to customize the certificate placement to match your own, and add in the unique lines for your Hugo deployment and hostname to the new site config file (located at `/etc/nginx/conf.d/name-me.conf` for my NGINX version).
 My unique lines are similar to the below, and are the core of what I had to add to the generated config from Mozilla:

 ```shell